Jump to topic

 - The resurrection of memories of previous trauma

-While some patients have had success with hypnosis for alcoholism, hypnosis has not been studied thoroughly in a clinical setting and is therefore not proven to be an effective treatment for alcoholism.
+While some patients have had success with hypnosis for alcoholism, hypnosis has not been studied thoroughly in a clinical setting.
+Therefore it cannot be considered proven to be an effective treatment for alcoholism.

 Can Your Body Heal if You Stop Drinking Alcohol?

-Alcohol causes a wide range of negative impacts on the body, including everything from inflammation to potential damage to the DNA.
-Drinking in excess can increase cancer, diabetes, and liver disease risk, among other grim conditions.
-Aside from the severe dangers of drinking too much, drinking alcohol causes several other unpleasant effects, including depression, sugar cravings, excess calories, liver fat, poor sleep habits, dry skin, and foggy concentration.
+Alcohol causes a wide range of negative impacts on the body.
+Drinking in excess can increase cancer, diabetes, and liver disease risk, among other severe conditions.

 Alternative Treatment Options for Alcoholism